tascott/london-doodles-decap/content/home.md

       description: >-
         £3000

-        Goldie is due her first litter of double doodles, we are so excited to welcome these puppies.
         Goldie is extensively tested inlcuding elbow scored (0/0) and hips (4/4).

-        Dad is toy sized so there will be a variation in sizes in the litter.
+        We will hopefully have a litter in spring next year.
-      date: Due August 2025
+      date: Breeding TBC
-    - title: "Large Miniature Australian Labradoodles "
+    - title: Small Miniature Labradoodles
-      description: |-
+      description: >-
-        £3000 All Sold
+        £3000

-        Onya has had her second litter of Australian Type Labradoodles
+        Mabel has a lovely litter of red / apricot puppies.
+She is a fantastic mum and she has had her own mum here to show her the ropes!
-      date: DUE JULY 2024
+      date: Ready for their new home Mid September
 testimonials:
   title: What Our Families Say
   items: